bean-mhm/realbloom/USAGE.md

 This is a step-by-step guide with occasional tips to quickly get your hands on RealBloom.
 Below, we'll apply a convolutional bloom effect on a 3D render, and explore different parts of RealBloom.
 So buckle up, run the [latest release](https://github.com/bean-mhm/realbloom/releases), and let's get started.

-## Getting Started

 First off, I highly suggest you watch [this video](https://www.youtube.com/watch?v=QWqb5Gewbx8) by AngeTheGreat, if you want to have a general idea of what we're gonna do in this tutorial, and how RealBloom works in general.

-RealBloom provides 3 main functionalities in order to achieve the so-called physically accurate bloom effect.
+RealBloom provides 3 main functionalities in order to achieve a photorealistic bloom effect.

  1. Simulating the **Diffraction Pattern** of an aperture.
  2. Applying **Dispersion** on the pattern.